fuwiak/retroMenu/README.md

 - Located in `retro-terrain/`
 - Uses Vite + vanilla JS modules
 - Provides trending fetchers, comment analysis and CSV exports
+- Subtitle endpoint `/api/subtitles/:videoId` is served by an Express wrapper that calls youtubei first and falls back to `yt-dlp`
 - Deployment is containerised via the root `Dockerfile`
 - Provide API tokens via `.env` in `retro-terrain/` (see `.env.example`)